Mars Exploration Rover: Scientific instrumentation

-The robotic arm is able to place instruments directly up against rock and soil targets of interest.
+The robotic arm was able to place instruments directly up against rock and soil targets of interest.

 Naming of Spirit and Opportunity

 The Spirit and Opportunity rovers were named through a student essay competition.
 The winning entry was by Sofi Collis, a third-grade Russian-American student from Arizona.

 I used to live in an orphanage.
 It was dark and cold and lonely.
 At night, I looked up at the sparkly sky and felt better.
 I dreamed I could fly there.
 In America, I can make all my dreams come true.
 Thank you for the 'Spirit' and the 'Opportunity.'